WHTK (AM)

 WHTK (1280 kHz) is an AM radio station broadcasting a sports radio format.
 Licensed to Rochester, New York, and serving the Rochester area, the station is owned by iHeartMedia.
-Its studios are located at the Five Star Bank Plaza building in downtown Rochester while its transmitter is located in Brighton.
+Its studios are located at the Five Star Bank Plaza building on Chestnut Street downtown Rochester while its transmitter is located in Brighton.
 It features programming from Fox Sports Radio.
 WHTK carries the New York Jets, Rochester Red Wings, and RIT Tigers Men's Ice Hockey among other local and national sports.
-The station's weekday lineup includes The Dan Patrick Show, The Herd with Colin Cowherd, and a local show hosted by John DiTullio.
+The station's weekday lineup includes The Dan Patrick Show, The Herd with Colin Cowherd, One Bills Live, and a local show hosted by John DiTullio.